|Code||Date||Venue||Early Bird Fee||Fee|

 Early Bird FeeSGD 5,099

 Early Bird FeeRM 15,297

 About this Training Course

-Exploration Project Management is a 3-day course conducted in an interactive manner.
-It will include presentations by the course leader, syndicate and plenary exercises, and (optional) assessment of selected participants’ projects.
+Conducted in an interactive manner, Exploration Project Management will include presentations by the course leader, syndicate and plenary exercises, and (optional) assessment of selected participants’ projects.
 Industry case studies will be integrated into all the presentations.

 The course material will include a course manual (handout) and a course workbook (for exercises).
-Participants are requested to bring a mini-poster (two PowerPoint slides, each printed on A3 paper) as background material for discussion during the course.
+Participants are requested to bring a mini-poster (two PowerPoint slides) as background material for discussion during the course.